huBioinfo/CytoCommunity-Beta_v1.1.0/README.md

 #### 2. Use Step2 to perform soft TCN assignment learning in an unsupervised fashion.

-This step generates a folder "Step2_Output" including multiple runs (subfolders) of soft TCN assignment learning module.
+This step generates a folder "Step2_Output_[specified image name]" including multiple runs (subfolders) of soft TCN assignment learning module.
 Each subfolder contains a cluster adjacent matrix, a cluster assignment matrix, a node mask file and a loss recording file.
+You need to re-run this step for different images by changing the hyperparameter "Image_Name".

 ```bash
 python Step2_TCNLearning_Unsupervised.py